A long time travel wish was recently fulfilled when I visited the Hudson River Valley during peak foliage season.

 Nature lovers have been painting, photographing, hiking, sailing, and exploring the Hudson Valley for centuries.
-Heavily wooded with dramatic cliffs, waterfalls, and the Hudson River, the valley has provided inspiration for artists, writers, presidents, actors, and travelers who come to relax and enjoy the abundant natural beauty.
+Heavily wooded, with dramatic cliffs and waterfalls, the valley has provided inspiration for artists, writers, and presidents, who come to relax and enjoy the abundant natural beauty.

 Though I only had a few days to explore, it was enough for me to relax into the slower pace of life that exists there.
-It was easy to see why President Roosevelt and Washington Irving, important and worldly men who could make their home anywhere they chose, built their homes in the Hudson Valley.
+It was easy to see why President Roosevelt and Washington Irving, important and worldly men who could make their home anywhere at all, chose the Hudson Valley.

-I discovered friendly people, some of the best food I’ve had anywhere (yes, that includes Italy), and the rich history of this part of the United States.
-I learned to appreciate Colonial architecture, swooned over scenic waterfalls, and found myself more than once on a country road so beautiful, I forgot I was lost.
+I met friendly people, dined on delicious food and wine, and discovered the rich history of this part of the United States.
+I learned to appreciate Colonial architecture, swooned over scenic waterfalls, and found myself more than once on a country road so scenic I forgot I was lost.

-Though I’ve not traveled as much this year as last, I’ve been so lucky to have traveled several places that were on my bucket list.
-That doesn’t mean I’m taking them off my list.
+This year I have traveled to several places that have been on my bucket list for some time.
+However, now that I’ve been to the Hudson Valley, that doesn’t mean I’m removing it from my list.
 Nope.
-When I find a place I like, we become friends for life.
-Just as I continue to travel to Italy and California, the Hudson Valley is one of my new best friends.
+When I find a place I like I nurture that relationship.
+Just as I continue to travel to Italy and California, the Hudson Valley is now a lifelong friend.